Speedphoenix/docker-gdscript-toolkit/README.md

 # docker-gdscript-toolkit
-Docker container that has the godot and godot-gdscript-toolkit by Scony installed
+Docker container that has godot and godot-gdscript-toolkit by Scony installed

 This docker container has [Scony/godot-gdscript-toolkit](https://github.com/Scony/godot-gdscript-toolkit) and godot installed in `/usr/local/bin`